huggingface/optimum-nvidia/README.md

 ## Generate

-If you want control over advanced features like quantization and token seleciton strategies, we recommend using the `generate()` API.
+If you want control over advanced features like quantization and token selection strategies, we recommend using the `generate()` API.
 Just like with `pipelines`, switching from existing transformers code is super simple.

 ```diff
 - from transformers import LlamaForCausalLM